Back

 Details:

 The whole shape is divided into 3 parts.
 Two of those parts are shaded.
-We can think of a fraction in the following way:
+You can think of a fraction in the following way:

 )